zycalice/notes/docs/index.md

 I am a data scientist/data analyst interested in applying Natural Language Processing/Machine Learning to challenge current limitations in tech, law, privacy, criminal justice, and media/entertainment with a deep understanding of algorithm fairness.

 I care deeply about data science for social good and believe that our research in technology and algorithms should benefit the public in a fair way.
-Therefore, I am particularly passionate about law and media domains.
+Therefore, I am particularly passionate about law and media/entertainment applications.
 Check out my projects below!

 - [Securities Class Action Project using ML and NLP](https://zycalice.github.io/securities-class-action/)
 - [Analysis on CFPB Complaints](https://zycalice.github.io/cfpb-complaints/)